Friday, October 9, 2020 · 16 min read

 This way the recorded curve of the data helps the customer to find the braking deviation caused by brake line pressure imbalance.

-Previously, the customer did not perform this kind of testing, but the DEWE-43A, as a small, flexible, easy to use the product, helped the customer to gain valuable new insights.
+Previously, the customer did not perform this kind of testing, but the DEWE-43A, as a small, flexible, easy-to-use product, helped the customer to gain valuable new insights.

 More Dewesoft data acquisition systems were already used by the manufacturer.
 They are connected or expanded if more channels are needed in the future when the customer intends to add the GPS module and pedal force sensors.